 George Eastman's revolutionary Kodak camera became widely available in 1888 and could be used to photograph and document crime scenes.

 Sir Arthur Conan Doyle's Sherlock Holmes employed science and reason to solve crime and popularized the concept of forensics beginning in 1886.

 In 1880, Henry Faulds and William Herschel published a study in nature demonstrating that fingerprints were unique to individuals.

 A method for using hydrogen peroxide to detect traces of blood through oxidation was discovered in 1901.

 Dr. Edmond Locard, the father of crime scene investigation, established the first real crime lab in two attic rooms at the Lyon, France police department in 1910.
 Dr. Locard published his now-famous Locard's Exchange Principle in 1934, presenting his belief that everything leaves a trace and thus there is always evidence to be found.

+Digital and computer forensics were first developed by the FBI in 1984 to examine computer evidence.
 DNA evidence was used in a criminal court for the first time in 1987.
 Tommie Lee Andrews became the first person to be convicted as a result of DNA.

 Criminal Justice History Moves On